-- 1. exclusion from investments of activities harmful to the climate, such as thermal coal and unconventional oil & gas, including commitment to phase out from thermal coal in the investment portfolio by 2030 for OECD countries and 2040 for non-OECD. - 2. our commitment to investment decarbonisation, through intermediate decarbonization target for YE 2024 of -25% for the corporate portfolio.
-The decarbonization targets were set according to science-based evidence (IPCC scenarios). - 3. investments in activities that are drivers of change, including a target for 8.5 bln 9.5 bln new green and sustainable investments in bonds by YE 2025.
+- exclusion from investments of activities harmful to the climate, such as thermal coal and unconventional oil & gas, including commitment to phase out from thermal coal in the investment portfolio by 2030 for OECD countries and 2040 for non-OECD. - Our commitment to investment decarbonization, through intermediate decarbonization target for YE 2029 of -60% for the corporate portfolio.
+The decarbonization targets were set according to science-based evidences (per IPCC 1,5° scenarios). - investments in activities that are drivers of change, including a target for 12 bln investment in Climate Solutions investments by YE 2027.